Archer Daniels Midland: Underground storage

+In November 2020, Investigate Midwest reported that the Illinois Industrial Carbon Capture and Storage Project had not reached its milestone of one million tons stored and had only stored approximately half that amount, and that carbon emissions from the Decatur facility had actually increased from 4.2 million tons of carbon dioxide in 2016, the year before the project launched, to 4.4 million in 2019.
+The United States Department of Energy responded that the agency wasn't concerned about the project reaching the stated goals, as ADM successfully demonstrated that the storage technologies work and could be utilized for future projects.

+In August 2021, ADM announced that its US flour milling operations had achieved net carbon neutral status, in part due to the Decatur capture and storage project.

+In March 2023, the Decatur City Council voted unanimously to allow ADM to expand its carbon sequestration program onto city land, with the company paying the city $450 per acre of land.
+The agreement enabled ADM to inject liquified carbon dioxide into "pore space" 1.25 miles under land owned by the city of Decatur.
+On September 19, 2023, the EPA issued a Proposed Enforcement Order to Archer Daniels Midland Co., following a previously issued Notice of Violation of the Safe Drinking Water Act.
+Roughly 8,000 metric tons of liquid carbon dioxide and other ground fluids were leaked, equivalent to approximately three days worth of fluid injection according to ADM.
+According to ADM, an inspection of the facility uncovered additional anomalies, and injections were suspended pending further investigation.

+Regenerative agriculture

+In September 2022, PepsiCo and ADM established a partnership on regenerative agriculture projects that would increase the practice across their North American supply chains and help the companies meet carbon reduction goals.
+In July 2023, ADM launched an expansion of the program, which offers producers financial incentives and technical support to implement regenerative practices.
+As of December 2023, the company had allocated nearly 2 million acres of land within its supply chain for the program.

 Products

 Products include oils and meal from soybeans, cottonseed, sunflower seeds, canola, peanuts, flaxseed, Palm kernel, and DAG oil, as well as corn germ, corn gluten feed pellets, syrup, starch, glucose, dextrose, crystalline dextrose, high fructose corn syrup sweeteners, chocolate, ethanol, and wheat flour.
 End uses are consumption by people, livestock, and additives for fuel.
 In January 2008, ADM signed a three-year memorandum of understanding with Daimler AG and Bayer CropScience to explore the use of jatropha as a feedstock for biofuel.
 Natural flavors were added to ADM's product portfolio with the 2014 acquisition of Wild Flavors and vanilla products were added through the acquisition of Rodelle in 2018.

 Long known as a food and ingredients company, it has also invested in fuel production.
 ADM nearly doubled capital spending in its 2007 budget to an estimated $1.12 billion.
 The increase is planned for bioenergy projects, focusing on bioethanol and biodiesel.